 To sign up for the course please fill out the registration form.
 At the end of the course, each attendee will receive a completion certificate stating

-*Note: Due to shipping costs for the textbook, the registration fee may be higher for overseas participants depending on location and numbers of
+*Note: Due to shipping costs for the textbook and import taxes, the registration fee may be higher for overseas participants depending on location and

 The Introductory course follows the "Weaponeering for Warfighters" textbook and covers each chapter - see "Textbook" page.
 Broadly, the following topics are discussed: